-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS-1D Mark II are two digital cameras that were officially introduced, respectively, in June 2017 and January 2004.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS-1D Mark II are two digital cameras that were announced, respectively, in June 2017 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and an APS-H (1D Mark II) sensor.
-The 200D has a resolution of 24 megapixel, whereas the 1D Mark II provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the 1D Mark II provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 200D vs Canon 1D Mark II
+Body comparison: Canon 200D vs 1D Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is considerably larger (117 percent) than the Canon 200D.
 Moreover, the 1D Mark II is substantially heavier (239 percent) than the 200D.
 It is noteworthy in this context that the 1D Mark II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (200D).
 You can compare the optics available in the Canon EF Lens Catalog.